iluvjava/Maths/Notebook 2.0/CSE 546/Decision Tree, Forest, Bagging, Boosting.md

 Let's talk about the ideas of additive models.

-Boosting is one of the way of merging a lot of weak learners (Classifier models, not emsemble methods) so that they combine and forms a strong learner.
+Boosting is one of the way of merging a lot of weak learners (Classifier models, not ensemble methods) so that they combine and forms a strong learner.
+For regression models, we would need some extra things to make it works.

 **This is the over all idea of Additive Model:**